 In the following tutorial, we cover the process of installing SLAX 6.0.9 to a USB Flash Drive or other portable device.
 SLAX is a tiny Linux distribution (190MB) created by Tomas Matejicek.
 SLAX is essentially a stripped down version of Slackware Linux.
 Currently available as an ISO for Live CD creation or as a tar file for extraction to a USB stick, SLAX Linux also utilizes the ability to save your changes persistently and add or remove modules on the fly.

 How to Create a SLAX Flash Drive from Windows.
 In the following tutorial we show you how easy it is to install SLAX Linux to a USB Flash Drive from within Windows.
 Created by Tomas Matejicek, SLAX is a tiny 200MB Linux distribution.
 It is essentially a stripped down version of Slackware Linux.
-SLAX is offered in a compressed tar format for extraction to a USB stick, SLAX Linux does feature the ability add or remove modules on the fly and save your changes persistently for use on subsequent boots.
+And is also offered in a compressed tar format for extraction to a USB stick.
+It also features the ability add or remove modules on the fly and save your changes persistently for use on subsequent boots.